What Is SKS (or MINDS)? What is mTOR?

 *Citation and links are coming later. **My observation

-Smith Kingsmore Syndrome is a rare neurological disorder mainly characterized by large head (macrocephaly), intellectual disability and (or) seizures.
-It is caused by mutation of mTOR gene.
-MTOR gene has many variants under some subcategories, and causes a variation in symptom sets, even within the same variant**.
+Smith Kingsmore Syndrome is a rare neurological disorder mainly characterized by large head (macrocephaly), intellectual disability, Autism, and (or) seizures.
+It was only recently named, but so far, patients are found in up to age 30s.
+It is caused by mutation of mTOR gene, usually resulting in "overactive" mTOR, affecting many cell functions.
+MTOR gene has many variants under some subcategories, and a set of symptoms and severity vary, even within the same variant**.

 Elizabeth's mTOR variation might not exactly fit in the current definition of SKS.

-Dr. Mirzaa has categorized many mTOR variants, mainly by brain abnormalities and intellectual disability levels (*2019), and SKS Foundation together with Cincinnati Children's Hospital is currently collecting and updating statistics, so please join their registry to help them understand more about this rare syndrome.
+Dr. Mirzaa has categorized many mTOR variants, mainly by brain abnormalities and intellectual disability levels (*2019).

 A large portion of SKS patients belong to one variant, and its symptom sets are described in Dr. Kate-Tatton's article.
 (2021*)